-At West Bore, which is pumped at a location immediately downslope of the FECB, nitrogen levels were relatively stable after the last liner was installed, fluctuating between 44 and 172 g/m3 since 1999, until winter 2013, when a spike to 444 g/m3 was measured.
-Repeat sampling, in December 2013, showed a return to typical previous levels, at 131 g/m3.
+At West Bore, which is pumped at a location immediately downslope of the FECB, nitrogen levels were relatively stable after the last liner was installed, fluctuating between 44 and 198 g/m3 since 1999, with a spike in winter 2013, when a value of 444 g/m3 was measured.

 Bore 14 is situated near the centre of the plume about 50 metres downslope of the FECB.
-The results of monitoring show a reduction in total nitrogen concentration from 800 g/m3 in 1994 to less than 150 g/m3 since 2000, and 76 g/m3 in July 2015.
+The results of monitoring show a reduction in total nitrogen concentration from 800 g/m3 in 1994 to less than 150 g/m3 since 2000, and 66 g/m3 in July 2016.

-Bore 30 is one of the down gradient pumping bores, downslope and west of Bore 14.
+Bore 30 is one of the down-gradient pumping bores, downslope and west of Bore 14.
 Nitrogen levels there are affected potentially both by the ammonia plume and by irrigation of effluent.
-Overall, total nitrogen concentrations have decreased from 300 g/m3 in 1995 to 73 g/m3 in July 2015, with fluctuations that may reflect effluent irrigation or recharge variation.
+Overall, total nitrogen concentrations have decreased from 300 g/m3 in 1995 to 72 g/m3 in September 2016, with fluctuations that may reflect effluent irrigation or recharge variation.

-The total nitrogen concentrations in Bore 4 and Bore 17, located further down gradient, whilst being elevated (52 and 65 g/m3, respectively) have remained stable or, if anything, show a general decreasing trend.
+The total nitrogen concentrations in Bore 4 and Bore 17, located further down gradient, whilst being elevated (50 and 45 g/m3, respectively) have remained stable or, if anything, show a general decreasing trend.
 Pumping from East Bore, West Bore and Bore 30 should continue along with monitoring of the other bores.